University of Pennsylvania

 Welcome!
 I am an economist at the University of Pennsylvania.
 I will be taking a position at Amazon in July 2019.
 My interests lie at the intersection of econometrics, finance, and machine learning.
 We live in a world where vast new datasets are becoming available every day.
 This lets us rigorously identify many objects of interest for the first time.
 Against that background, I develop parsimonious nonparametric methods for estimating densities and other unobserved complex objects.

-In my job market paper, Jumps, Realized Densities, and News Premia, I build an interpretable nonparametric framework relating high-frequency and daily returns.
+In Jumps, Realized Densities, and News Premia, I build an interpretable nonparametric framework relating high-frequency and daily returns.
 This framework provides a novel sufficient statistic for time-varying news risk — jump volatility — which I estimate using high-frequency data.
-I use this to identify how investors' aversion to uncertainty interacts with new information to drive risk premia.
-In Bypassing the Curse of Dimensionality: Feasible Multivariate Density Estimation, I develop Bayesian estimators for the joint density of several variables and provide new theory showing why this is doable in practice.
+In Bypassing the Curse of Dimensionality: Feasible Multivariate Density Estimation, I develop Bayesian methods to feasibly estimate the joint density of 5 to 10 variables and provide new theory to explain why this is actually doable.
 In Identification Robust Inference for Risk Prices in Structural Stochastic Volatility Models, I provide identification-robust inference for the prices of market and volatility risk in the presence of stochastic volatility and leverage effects.